BBC shocked at 'abhorrent' conduct of former news presenter who had indecent images of children

 During a 26-minute hearing at Westminster Magistrates’ Court in central London, the 62-year-old Edwards — for decades the trusted front man of BBC News — pleaded guilty to three counts of making indecent images of children.

-He has been remanded on bail until a pre-sentencing hearing on Sept.
+He was released on bail until a pre-sentencing hearing on Sept.
 16 and could face up to 10 years in prison, though the prosecution conceded that a suspended sentence may be appropriate.

 The court was told that 377 sexual images were sent to Edwards on WhatsApp between December 2020 and August 2021.
 Of them, 41 were indecent images of children, including seven classified as “category A,” which were the most indecent, with the estimated age of most of the children between 13 and 15.
 One child was aged between 7 and 9.